Generac GP2200i (Discontinued)

 Features

-The light indicators show you if the generator is ready, its oil levels are insufficient and the generator is overloaded.
+Light indicators on the device will notify you if the generator is ready, its oil levels are insufficient and the generator is on overload.

-While the standard documentation and an owner's manual (opens in a new tab), helpful for starting the device promptly, come with the Generac GP2200i, the following accessories are also included: oil and funnel.
+Along the basic documentation and an owner's manual (opens in a new tab), useful for starting the generator right away, the Generac GP2200i's package also includes these accessories: oil and funnel.

 Product Videos